Urobobros/SimpleWhpDemo/readme.md

 To emulate the 8088's 20‑bit address wrap‑around, the guest's first megabyte of memory is mirrored at `0x100000`.
 This prevents crashes when the BIOS executes instructions just past the 1 MB boundary during the POST sequence.

+If a BIOS image smaller than 64 KiB is loaded, the emulator also mirrors its contents across the entire `F0000–FFFFF` ROM region.
+This ensures that the reset vector at physical address `FFFF0` always lies within valid ROM data even when only an 8 KiB ROM is supplied.

 ### Example boot log
 When the AMI BIOS is used, you can observe its POST codes and other port